dalealleshouse/software-simplicity/README.md

     S.  Raymond
 - Simplicity is a prerequisite for reliability.— Edsger Dijkstra
 - The price of reliability is the pursuit of the utmost simplicity— Tony Hoare
+- Considered next to testing and reasoning, simplicity is more important than either.
+An investment in simplicity, is often the better choice because it will facilitate all future attempts to understand the system — attempts of any kind. - Ben Moseley and Peter Marks

-Axiom #1 of software engineering:
+> ### Axiom #1 of software engineering:
+>
 > Every programmer's primary goal should be to create the simplest possible
 > software which solves the problem.